 ChEIs form the mainstay of dementia treatment.
-Most of the published data on ChEIs are derived from randomized controlled trials of mild-to-moderate stages of AD.
-A recent study demonstrated the benefit of donepezil in the more severe stages of AD (MMSE<10)8.
-In general, ChEIs confer modest improvement in (1) cognition and global functioning of short-term duration (6 to 9 months), (2) activities of daily living (best described as a slowing of decline rather than an actual improvement), and (3) neuropsychiatric symptoms (delay in emergence of symptoms, improvement in apathy, and variable patterns of improvement for milder degrees of anxiety, depression and hallucination).
+Most of the published data on ChEIs are derived from randomised controlled trials of mild-to-moderate stages of AD.
+There is evidence that ChEIs can improve cognition and preserve function in moderate to severe AD, including the more severe stages of AD (MMSE<10).8 In general, ChEIs confer modest improvement in (1) cognition and global functioning of short-term duration (6 to 9 months), (2) activities of daily living (best described as a slowing of decline rather than an actual improvement), and (3) neuropsychiatric symptoms (delay in emergence of symptoms, improvement in apathy, and variable patterns of improvement for milder degrees of anxiety, depression and hallucination).
+In some open-label studies, the duration of benefit was observed to persist for as long as three years.9